Smettus/TN512-CC/README.md

 Without this command, the Django application would attempt to connect to the database before it is ready, which would cause errors such as ```"Unable to connect to database."``` The ```wait-for-it``` script ensures that Django waits for the database service to be fully operational before attempting to connect, preventing these connection issues and ensuring smooth startup.

+# User accounts
+Django-based login/logout system was introduced.
+Upon trying to login, you first need to create an account, after which the account status is waiting to be approved by the administrator.
+The admin can manage the accounts from ‘http://127.0.0.1:8000/admin’ (credentials are admin-admin for now).
+A basic account that can be used to access the resources is username 'test' password 'test'.
+Under user profiles, the admin can manage accounts:
+1) approve accounts
+2) set role (admin, editor, viewer) and an access level
+3) set a special permission flag
+None of them limit anything atm though.

+Under the Django app ‘accounts’, the routing system can be viewed.
+To view the html of the pages, see ‘my_project/templates/accounts’.